lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 To change a mount point of a drive internally for your machine to have it start mounted access to it always :menuselection:`Partition --> Edit Mount Point` or :menuselection:`Edit Mount Point`.
 This will popup a new window to choose the path where to mount this partition enter it in the :guilabel:`Path` field.
 Below there are many :guilabel:`Options` for how to mount things.
 To actually cause this to be mounted press the :guilabel:`OK` button.
 To cancel mounting this partition press the :guilabel:`Cancel` button.
 Once this happens you will get a dialog asking if you really want to do this as it changes the file in etc/fstab.
 To really go through with changing this press the :guilabel:`Save changes` button.
 To not save these changes press the :guilabel:`Cancel` button.
 After you have done this you can right click on this drive and select :guilabel:`Mount` to mount it immediately.
 Once saved in /etc/fstab your drive will be saved and mounted at this point every time.
 However if you want to edit a mount point you will need to unmount the partition first and you can do this from right clicking and selecting :guilabel:`Unmount`.

 To view information of a partition on your drive double click on it.
 On the top a bar code on the top shows how full the partition is.
 To see what kind of file system it is in the :guilabel:`File system` field.
 To see a label on your filesystem look at the :guilabel:`Label` field.
 To see where that partition is mounted is in the :guilabel:`Mount point` field.
 To see what partition type you use in the :guilabel:`Partition type` field.
 To see the size of the partition is in the :guilabel:`Size` field.
-To see the available size read the :guilabel:`Avialalbe` field.
+To see the available size read the :guilabel:`Available` field.
 To see how much is used of your partition see the :guilabel:`Used` label.

 .. image:: kde-partition-partionstats.png